fickas/salt_marsh/epa_final_report_draft.md

 ### Temporal variation not tested
 Each marsh was flown once.
 Bank appearance varies with tide state, season, and post-storm conditions.
 The pipeline's robustness to these factors is not characterized.

-### Drone flight logistics
-The pipeline assumes drone imagery is available.
-Weather, permitting, and operator availability constrain flight frequency in practice.

 ---

 ## 9. Conclusion